ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 - `XmlWinEventLog:Microsoft‑Windows‑Sysmon` – Endpoint process creation and network events.

 ### Lab Environment Setup
-For this lab, I was provided with a virtual machine (VM) that served as the investigation environment.
-Once deployed, the machine was automatically assigned an IP address labeled as `MACHINE_IP`, which took approximately 3–5 minutes to initialize and become available.
-The VM contained all the event logs required for the investigation, specifically stored in the `index=botsv1` dataset.
-This dataset, released by Splunk, is designed to simulate a realistic environment for security analysis and may include real-world language or expressions.
-The lab’s purpose was to connect to this environment, explore the data sources and source types, and begin performing investigations based on the provided event data.
+The investigation was performed in a virtual machine (VM) environment preconfigured for Splunk analysis.
+Once deployed, the VM was automatically assigned an internal IP address (`MACHINE_IP`) and initialized within a few minutes.
+The Splunk instance hosted the `botsv1` dataset — a realistic collection of simulated security event logs designed for enterprise-scale analysis.
+This dataset included various sourcetypes representing web, network, and host activity, allowing for comprehensive event correlation and threat investigation throughout the lab.

 I accessed Splunk Enterprise on the target VM at `http://10.201.33.31` using the AttackBox browser (AttackBox IP `10.201.122.5`).
 From the provided AttackBox (on the lab network) I verified reachability with ping, enumerated services with nmap, and inspected any web interfaces by opening `http://10.201.33.31` in the AttackBox browser.